 When not to use a professional development section

-You should also only add this section if you have relevant information to add.
+It's important to avoid including certifications or training that are not relevant to the job you are applying for.
 A CPR certification won't do you any good if you're applying for an accounting position.
+In fact, it could detract from your actual qualifications.
 Make sure that the information you include helps show why you're a good match for that particular position.

 A professional development section can really help you stand out from the competition.
 Showing relevant continuing education, training, and other professional development will give you a leg up on the other candidates.